tax16/SystemCheckBundle/README.md

     - Php version

 - **Custom Checks**
-  You can add custom checks tailored to your application requirements by implementing `Tax16\SystemCheckBundle\Core\Domain\Service\ServiceCheckInterface`
+  You can add custom checks tailored to your application requirements by implementing `Tax16\SystemCheckBundle\Core\Domain\Service\ServiceCheckInterface`, After add tags, label and priority like on the Usage.
 ## 🔧 Usage

 To configure custom checks, define them in `config/packages/system_services.yaml`.
 Below is an example configuration for a custom HTTP service check: